JMalland/Pacman-Chrome-Extension/README.md

  # To pin the extension to the extensions bar:

-  1) Click the little puzzle piece icon in the top right side of the screen, to the right of the search bar.
+  1) Click the little puzzle piece icon in the top right side of the screen, to the right of the search bar
-  2) Find the Pac-Man JS extension icon, then, to the right, click the 'pin' button.
+  2) Find the Pac-Man JS extension icon, then, to the right, click the 'pin' button